scimusmn/neoprene/readme.md

 This is alpha code and is actively being developed and might break your systems.
 Please test before using on your systems.

 ## Usage
-* Include this module in your application's fabfile to utilize these Drupal specific tasks.
+* Include this module in your application's fabfile.py to utilize these Drupal specific tasks.

 ## About
 * [Fabric](http://docs.fabfile.org) is a Python library for application deployment and system administration tasks.
 [Neoprene](https://github.com/scimusmn/neoprene) is a library that aids in common [Drupal](http://www.drupal.org) deployment and system administration tasks, using Fabric.